BGHDDevelopment/PlayerBalancer/README.md

 - [ ] Add support for wildcards, contains, equalsIgnoreCase and regex at the same time
 - [x] Add tooltip when you hover over a server in /section info
 - [ ] Stop using inventivetalent's deprecated bungee-update
-- [ ] Create a LobbyBalancer spigot addon that adds connector signs and placeholders
+- [ ] Create a spigot addon that adds connector signs and placeholders
 - [ ] Separate the types of connections in classes instead of being in ConnectionIntent
-- [ ] Make the plugin API not be so dependent on a instance of LobbyBalancer
+- [ ] Make the plugin API not be so dependent on a instance of PlayerBalancer
 - [ ] Separate connection providers in classes instead of being hardcoded in an enum
 - [ ] Make the feature `marker-descs` work per section
 - [ ] Add a identifier to get the servers of a section (auto complete)